Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/user_guide/polyhedra.rst

      - List of ``OBB`` for each face.

 .. note::

-		OBB (Oriented Bounded Boxes) are enlarged of the Minskowki radius.
+  Each OBB is enlarged by the shape's Minkowski radius.

 .. note::

-		By default, every shape is stored in a list of shapes, and the maximum cut-off radius is deduced from these shapes.
-Note that a cut-off radius that is too large can drastically reduce simulation performance.
-That's why, do not put big shapes using the classical way (i.e. ``read_shape_file``), big shapes should be defined as ``drivers``.
+  Every shape is stored in a shared list, and the simulation's cut-off radius is deduced from the largest shape in that list.
+A cut-off radius that is too large can drastically reduce performance, so avoid adding very large shapes through ``read_shape_file``; define them as ``drivers`` instead.

 Shape example (octahedron, 6 vertices, 12 edges, and 8 faces):

 .. code-block:: bash

   <